teiid/beetle-studio/documentation/style-guide/style-guide.md

-# BeETLe Studio Style Guide
+# Beetle Studio Style Guide

-_BeETLe Studio_'s TypeScript style conventions are based on the [angular.io style guide](https://angular.io/guide/styleguide).
+_Beetle Studio_'s TypeScript style conventions are based on the [angular.io style guide](https://angular.io/guide/styleguide).
-The _BeETLe Studio_'s [tslint.json](https://github.com/teiid/beetle-studio/src/main/ngapp/tslint.json) file describes the
+The _Beetle Studio_'s [tslint.json](https://github.com/teiid/beetle-studio/src/main/ngapp/tslint.json) file describes the
 rules used to "enforce" the guidelines and project structure recommended by the _angular.io_ document.

 The goal of having style guidelines and conventions is to increase maintainability and readability.

 ## Project Structure

-_BeETLe Studio_ has tried to use the file structure recommended by _angular.io_, with minor modifications due to facilitating a maven build process.
+_Beetle Studio_ has tried to use the file structure recommended by _angular.io_, with minor modifications due to facilitating a maven build process.

-So _BeETLe Studio_ has feature modules (connections, activities), a _CoreModule_ (for singletons and single use objects), and a _SharedModule_ (for reusable objects).
+So _Beetle Studio_ has feature modules (connections, activities), a _CoreModule_ (for singletons and single use objects), and a _SharedModule_ (for reusable objects).
 Within each feature module there may be a _shared_ folder for services and other shared objects).
 See the _Overall structural guidelines_ section of the [angular.io style guide](https://angular.io/guide/styleguide)